-In 2017 we found that over 90% of patients were seen by an orthogeriatrician within 72 hours of being admitted to hospital.
+85% of patients are seen by an orthogeriatrician within 72 hours of being admitted to hospital.

 4 Will I have surgery on my first or second day in hospital?

 NICE guidelines recommend that your surgery should take place on the day of your admission to hospital or the following day.
 This is because it is uncomfortable, undignified and distressing to be confined to bed with a hip fracture.